Vuk Kulenović

-Vuk Kulenović (21 July 1946 – 10 April 2017) was a Serbian composer and teacher based in Boston, Massachusetts.
+Vuk Kulenović (21 July 1946 – 10 April 2017) was a Bosnian composer and teacher based in Boston, Massachusetts.
 He taught counterpoint, orchestration and directed study at Berklee College of Music.
 He composed and had commissions from around the world.
 His influences were wide-ranging, including jazz, Indian ragas, Balkan folk music, rock and many other contemporary styles.
 He wrote over 100 works for symphony orchestra, solo instruments, chamber ensembles, choral and vocal pieces, ballet, and scores for film and stage music.

 Life

 Early years

 Vuk was born in Sarajevo, Bosnia and Herzegovina, Yugoslavia in 1946 as the son of Skender Kulenović.
 He studied piano and composition at Ljubljana Academy of Music with Alojz Srebotnjak in Slovenia and later at Belgrade University with Enriko Josif.
 Later he studied in Stuttgart, Germany under Milko Kelemen.
 During his studies, the popular approach to composition was in 12-tone technique brought to the world by Arnold Schoenberg.
 This had little influence on Kulenovic and he wrote in the minimalist style before it was given then name and popularized by composers such as Steve Reich and Philip Glass.
 He taught at Belgrade University 1979-1990 where he himself received his Masters of Music.